Thank you for viewing our profile

-We admire your courage and selflessness in making this challenging life decision.
+Our life is about love, family, travel and fun, and we can't wait to share that with a daughter or son!
+We and our daughter Lily are SO excited to add another member to our family.
+Lily became our daughter through adoption seven years ago, and we were forever changed.
 Allowing us to adopt your child would be a remarkable gift.
-Our life is about adventure, love, family, and fun, and we can't wait to share that with a second daughter or son!
-We and our daughter Lily are SO excited to add another member to our family.
-Adopting our daughter six years ago was the best thing that's ever happened to us.
-We hope to now complete our family with a second child.

 Adoption in Our Lives

-We already have one six-year old daughter, Lily, who is also adopted.
+We already have one seven-year-old daughter, Lily, who was also adopted.
 She is a smart, silly, adventurous kid, who loves to make her friends and family laugh.
-We want to encourage our children to explore their learning interests, whatever those include.
-Lily spends her summers swimming in the pool with friends and loves to play soccer, tennis, and basketball.
-She sings in our church choir, and her current life ambition is to become either a musician, an astronaut, a police officer, or an artist.
+Lily spends her summers swimming in the pool and loves to play soccer, tennis, and basketball.
 At home, we do art and science projects together, and we are all always reading.
-We have set up a college savings fund for Lily and plan to do the same for our younger child.
+We can’t wait to share these family activities with your child, too.

 More than anything, Lily wants a sibling.
 She is close to her cousins, and has also always talked about wanting a sister or brother.
 At our family dinners, she will point out the fourth place where she hopes a sibling will sit.
 She acts out taking care of a baby brother or sister with her dolls.
-It's easy to see what a loving big sister she will be, as she waits with us to welcome a new member of the family.
+It's easy to see what a loving big sister she will be, as she waits with us to welcome a new sister or brother to the family.